sansajn/test/cpp-httplib/readme.md

 ## TODO

 - error handling (in sserv for example there is no any log errro/warning in case certificate files are not present)

+- provide sample to handle generic path for server (not only `/hi`)